AnuradhaBandarla/phrasee/README.md

-Steps to setup cypress automation project
+git Steps to setup cypress automation project test
 1.Create a folder –
 mkdir smokeSuite
 2.navigate to the above created folder –